tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

-Notice the `logAdminActorRef` that is used while registering any connection.
-It is used to dynamically change the log level of a component.
-For an application, make sure there is only one `logAdminActorRef` used for all registrations.
-The source code of `LogAdminActor` can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-logging/src/main/scala/csw/logging/internal/LogAdminActor.scala).

-@@@

-@@@ note

 The `AkkaRegistration` api takes only Typed ActorRefs.
 Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`.
 This can be achieved using adapter provided for scaladsl and javadsl.
 The usage of adapter is shown in above snippet for scala and java both.